Bleeding Kansas

 Kansas had a state-level civil war that would soon be replicated on a national basis.
-It had two different capitals (proslavery Lecompton and antislavery Lawrence and Topeka), two different constitutions (the proslavery Lecompton Constitution and the antislavery Topeka Constitution), and two different legislatures (the so-called "bogus legislature" in Lecompton and the antislavery body in Lawrence).
-Both sides sought and received help from outside, the proslavery side from the federal government; Presidents Franklin Pierce and James Buchanan openly helped the proslavery partisans.
+It had two different capitals (proslavery Lecompton and antislavery Lawrence, then Topeka), two different constitutions (the proslavery Lecompton Constitution and the antislavery Topeka Constitution), and two different legislatures (the so-called "bogus legislature" in Lecompton and the antislavery body in Lawrence).
+Both sides sought and received help from outside, with the proslavery side receiving aid from the federal government, as Presidents Franklin Pierce and James Buchanan openly supported the proslavery partisans.
 Both claimed to reflect the will of the people of Kansas.
-The proslavers used violence and threats of violence, and the free-soilers responded in kind.
+The proslavers used violence and threats of violence, and the free-staters responded in kind.
 After much commotion, including a congressional investigation, it became clear that a majority of Kansans wanted Kansas to be a free state, but this required congressional approval, which Southerners in Congress blocked.

 Kansas was admitted to the Union as a free state the same day that enough Southern senators had departed, during the secession crisis that led to the Civil War, to allow it to pass (effective January 29, 1861).
-Partisan violence continued along the Kansas–Missouri border for most of the war, though Union control of Kansas was never seriously threatened.
+Partisan violence continued along the Kansas–Missouri border for most of the war, although Union control of Kansas was never seriously threatened.
 Bleeding Kansas demonstrated that armed conflict over slavery was unavoidable.
 Its severity made national headlines, which suggested to the American people that the sectional disputes were unlikely to be resolved without bloodshed, and it, therefore, acted as a preface to the American Civil War.
 The episode is commemorated with numerous memorials and historic sites.